misonuma/untrac/README.md

 ### Reproducing the experiments on the pretraining datasets

-- Preprocess the training datasets and test datasets.
-Then pretrain OPT from scratch:
+- Preprocess the training datasets and test datasets; then pre-train OPT from scratch:

 ```
 bash pretrain_opt.sh